pu2clr/bluetooth_remote_control/README.md

 ## Demo video

-The video below shows you this example working.
+The video below shows you this project working.

 {% include video01.html %}